lammps/lammps/doc/src/pair_morse.rst

 """"""""""""

-The *morse/smooth/linear* pair style is only enabled if LAMMPS was built with the USER-MISC package.
+The *morse/smooth/linear* pair style is only enabled if LAMMPS was built with the EXTRA-PAIR package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands
 """"""""""""""""